 - A stored procedure is invoked that commits multiple transactions.
 One GTID is generated for each transaction that the procedure commits. - A multi-table DROP TABLE statement drops tables of different types.
 Multiple GTIDs can be generated if any of the tables use storage engines that do not support atomic DDL, or if any of the tables are temporary tables. - A CREATE TABLE ...
-SELECT statement is issued when row-based replication is in use (binlog\format=ROW).
+SELECT statement is issued when row-based replication is in use (binlog_format=ROW).
 One GTID is generated for the CREATE TABLE action and one GTID is generated for the row-insert actions.

-The gtid\next System Variable
+The gtid_next System Variable

 By default, for new transactions committed in user sessions, the server automatically generates and assigns a new GTID.
 When the transaction is applied on a replica, the GTID from the server of origin is preserved.
-You can change this behavior by setting the session value of the gtid\next system variable:
+You can change this behavior by setting the session value of the gtid_next system variable:

-- When gtid\next is set to AUTOMATIC (the default) and a transaction is committed and written to the binary log, the server automatically generates and assigns a new GTID.
-If a transaction is rolled back or not written to the binary log for another reason, the server does not generate and assign a GTID. - If you set gtid\next to AUTOMATIC: TAG, a new GTID including the specified tag is assigned to each new transaction. - If you set gtid\next to a valid GTID (consisting of a UUID, an optional tag, and a transaction sequence number, separated by a colon), the server assigns that GTID to your transaction.
-This GTID is assigned and added to gtid\executed even when the transaction is not written to the binary log, or when the transaction is empty.
+- When gtid_next is set to AUTOMATIC, which is the default, and a transaction is committed and written to the binary log, the server automatically generates and assigns a new GTID.
+If a transaction is rolled back or not written to the binary log for another reason, the server does not generate and assign a GTID. - If you set gtid_next to a valid GTID (consisting of a UUID and a transaction sequence number, separated by a colon), the server assigns that GTID to your transaction.
+This GTID is assigned and added to gtid_executed even when the transaction is not written to the binary log, or when the transaction is empty.

-Note that after you set gtid\next to a specific GTID (in either UUID:NUMBER or UUID:TAG:NUMBER format), and the transaction has been committed or rolled back, an explicit SET @@SESSION.gtid\next statement must be issued before any other statement.
+Note that after you set gtid_next to a specific GTID, and the transaction has been committed or rolled back, an explicit SET @@SESSION.gtid_next statement must be issued before any other statement.
 You can use this to set the GTID value back to AUTOMATIC if you do not want to assign any more GTIDs explicitly.

-When replication applier threads apply replicated transactions, they use this technique, setting @@SESSION.gtid\next explicitly to the GTID of the replicated transaction as assigned on the server of origin.
+When replication applier threads apply replicated transactions, they use this technique, setting @@SESSION.gtid_next explicitly to the GTID of the replicated transaction as assigned on the server of origin.
 This means the GTID from the server of origin is retained, rather than a new GTID being generated and assigned by the replica.
-It also means the GTID is added to gtid\executed on the replica even when binary logging or replica update logging is disabled on the replica, or when the transaction is a no-op or is filtered out on the replica.
+It also means the GTID is added to gtid_executed on the replica even when binary logging or replica update logging is disabled on the replica, or when the transaction is a no-op or is filtered out on the replica.

-It is possible for a client to simulate a replicated transaction by setting @@SESSION.gtid\next to a specific GTID before executing the transaction.
+It is possible for a client to simulate a replicated transaction by setting @@SESSION.gtid_next to a specific GTID before executing the transaction.
 This technique is used by mysqlbinlog to generate a dump of the binary log that the client can replay to preserve GTIDs.
-A simulated replicated transaction committed through a client is completely equivalent to a replicated transaction committed through a replication applier thread, and they cannot be distinguished after the fact.
+A simulated replicated transaction committed through a client is completely equivalent to a replicated transaction committed through a policy and they cannot be distinguished after the fact.

-The gtid purged System Variable
+The gtid_purged System Variable

-The set of GTIDs in the gtid\purged system variable (@@GLOBAL.gtid\purged) contains the GTIDs of all the transactions that have been committed on the server, but that do not exist in any binary log file on the server. gtid\purged is a subset of gtid\executed.
-The following categories of GTIDs are in gtid\purged:
+The set of GTIDs in the gtid_purged system variable (@@GLOBAL.gtid_purged) contains the GTIDs of all the transactions that have been committed on the server, but do not exist in any binary log file on the server. gtid_purged is a subset of gtid_executed.
+The following categories of GTIDs are in gtid_purged:

-- GTIDs of replicated transactions that were committed with binary logging disabled on the replica. - GTIDs of transactions that were written to a binary log file that has now been purged. - GTIDs that were added explicitly to the set by the statement SET @@GLOBAL.gtid\purged.
+- GTIDs of replicated transactions that were committed with binary logging disabled on the replica. - GTIDs of transactions that were written to a binary log file that has now been purged. - GTIDs that were added explicitly to the set by the statement SET @@GLOBAL.gtid_purged.